TrimBox

 What is a Trimbox?

-A PDF describes the content and appearance of one or more pages, and also contains a definition of the physical size of those pages.
-There can be up to five different definitions in a PDF relating to the size of its pages: MediaBox, CropBox, BleedBox, TrimBox and ArtBox.
+A PDF describes the content and appearance of one or more pages and also defines the physical size of those pages.
+There can be up to five different definitions in a PDF related to the size of its pages: MediaBox, CropBox, BleedBox, TrimBox and ArtBox.
 These are called the page boxes or boundary boxes.
-PDF boxes describe the page geometry of PDF.
+PDF boxes describe the page geometry of a PDF.
 They are used frequently in the printing industry.

 The TrimBox

 The TrimBox has a special meaning when it comes to printing a PDF.
-This is the most important pagebox as the Trimbox defines the intended dimensions of the finished page after trimming.
-If it is not set, the Trimbox will equal the CropBox.
-Aside from the Artbox, the size of the Trimbox is usually the smallest pagebox.
-In order to view a PDF at it's finished (trim) size, set the CropBox to match the TrimBox.
+This is the key page box because the TrimBox defines the final page size after trimming.
+If it is not set, the TrimBox will be the same as the CropBox.
+Except for the ArtBox, the TrimBox is usually the smallest page box.
+To view a PDF at its final (trim) size, set the CropBox to match the TrimBox.
 Some systems do this by default.